Namaste.

 And then exhale,

-Keep your elbows close to your body and come all the way down your chin,
+Keep your elbows close to your body and come all the way down to chin,

 Feel your heart forward as you come into Cobra.